 Some YouTube content partners choose to make their videos available only to certain countries.
 For instance, they may only have the licensing rights for a particular region.

 On occasion, YouTube does block specific content in order to comply with local laws in countries where YouTube has launched.
 For instance, certain Nazi imagery is unlawful in parts of Europe.

 We’re sorry this video is no longer available

 Warner Music Group (WMG), the Universal Music Group (UMG) and Sony Music Entertainment (SME) continuously block videos on YouTube that feature music recordings belonging to their labels or their publishing arms, citing copyright infringement.
 Although the majority of the blocked videos are not

 Although the majority of the blocked videos are not official content of WMG, UMG or SME, they include WMG, UMG and/or SME recordings in a minor way normally covered by Fair Use.

 Many of these claims to copyright violation not only affect artists who are under record labels owned or distributed by WMG, UMG and SME, but also to artists who have songs published and controlled by those companies, regardless of label.

-These same multinational companies also prevent embedding of videos on sites such as Nostalgia Central.
-This is so they can control the advertising you see when viewing the video at YouTube.
+These same multinational companies also prevent embedding of videos on blogs such as Nostalgia Central.
+This is so they can control the advertising you see (and the advertising revenue) when viewing the video on YouTube.